sfortin1/cardinality_matching_performance/README.md

          436785,74464,72404,439935,437092,442306,378424)'''
 ```

-o	For details on how to configurecreateConnectionDetails in your environment type this for help:
+- For details on how to configurecreateConnectionDetails in your environment type this for help:
  ?createConnectionDetails
-o	cdmDatabaseSchema should specify the schema name where your patient-level data in OMOP CDM format resides.
+- cdmDatabaseSchema should specify the schema name where your patient-level data in OMOP CDM format resides.
 Note that for SQL Server, this should include both the database and schema name, for example 'cdm_data.dbo'.
-o	oracleTempSchema should be used in Oracle to specify a schema where the user has write privileges for storing temporary tables.
+- oracleTempSchema should be used in Oracle to specify a schema where the user has write privileges for storing temporary tables.
-o	cmDataFolder (created in the next step) specifies the location where data on the study population is stored
+- cmDataFolder (created in the next step) specifies the location where data on the study population is stored

 5.**	Download all required SQL and R scripts here, and place into your working directory